darbinreyes/subparprogrammer/servers/http/README.md

 ** A copy of this file is in this repo. under ./servers/http/etc/hosts
 * DONE with virtual host configuration.
 Lastly, restart apache with "sudo apachectl restart".
 ** CONFIRMED. "http://darbinreyes.com.localhost/" works.
-* Next: read through "Optional Step 2: Configuring PHP". // I won't be using PHP any time soon though.
+* x Next: read through "Optional Step 2: Configuring PHP". // I won't be using PHP any time soon though.
+* Next: read docs/man-pages for conf files.
+Point darbinreyes.com to index.html.

 # Using the nano editor.